 Younger children often take very easily to EFT.
-Teenagers appear to be tired of feeling the pain and are willing to try most anything.
-Pre teens, especially those with abuse in their history – can be a different story!
+Teenagers are often tired of feeling emotional pain, especially anxiety, and willing to try most anything.
 Hormones are beginning to rage; they don’t understand what is going on in their body.
 They are confused about many things.
 They are very concerned about being “cool” and not looking foolish.
-And, to make matters worse not really sure what exactly is “cool.”
+And, to make matters worse they are not really sure exactly what is “cool.”

-They are not easily convinced to do or try or believe something.
-They have learned that a simple invitation to do something, go get an ice cream cone for instance, can turn into something else, something sometimes very ugly and painful.
+Some children, especially those with abuse in their history, can be a different story!
+They are not easily convinced to do, or try, or believe anything.
+They often learned that a simple invitation to do something, go get an ice cream cone for instance, can turn into something else, something sometimes very ugly and painful.
 They are suspicious – with good reason!
-Rapport can be more complicated to develop with a child this age, particularly with a traumatic history.
+Rapport can be more complicated to develop with teens and preteens, particularly with a traumatic history.

 Rapport is an important concept for all clients.
 At times, rapport is fairly easy to establish, other times, particularly with clients experiencing multiple traumas, it can be a slow, time-consuming, and ongoing, task.
 Don’t rush it.